verklegarden/schnorr-on-evm/ERC.md

 ## Ethereum Schnorr Signed Message Digest

+Need domain separator to prevent ...

 ## Nonce Generation

 > WARNING
 >
 > A secret key may sign the same message via two different schemes, eg Schnorr and ECDSA.
-If both nonce generations use same algorithm the secret key gets leaked via nonce reuse!
+If both nonce generations use same algorithm the secret key may leak due to nonce reuse!
 >
-> General mechanism should be: Domain separator (?)
+> Therefore always use the domain separator

-BIP-340: "For example, if the rand value was computed as per RFC6979 and the same secret key is used in deterministic ECDSA with RFC6979, the signatures can leak the secret key through nonce reuse."
+BIP-340: "For example, if the rand value was computed as per RFC-6979 and the same secret key is used in deterministic ECDSA with RFC-6979, the signatures can leak the secret key through nonce reuse."

 TODO: Do we also need curve inside of domain hash?
 What if Schnorr used on r1?
 ```